 Parents who coach children's rec sports are awesome.
 We think so, and we know the kids think so too.
 We have decades of enthusiastic feedback from parents who were uncertain whether they could coach, or enjoy it, and who loved it and want to return every year.
 Simply put, without parents offering to coach, leagues like LPAA wouldn't exist, and we would all be the worse for it.
 So we do everything we can to encourage, train and celebrate the coaches who step up for this uniquely rewarding experience.

 That said, in today's society we are also mindful about creating safe experiences for kids and adults.
 We have policies that try to make sure that kids are never alone with adults, and we encourage parents to remain with their kids at all times and never to consider LPAA sports as "drop-off" programs.
 But even that is not enough, so like most other youth organizations, we now ask that prospective coaches complete a police criminal records check before coaching.

 The good news is that we have made this as easy as possible.
-The application is entirely online at the same time as registering your child, and LPAA subsidizes the cost so that you pay only $10 for a check that is good for two years, and is designed to be transferable among other organizations.
-Of course, if you have already been cleared through another organization, we accept this too.
-If someone with your same name has a criminal record, then this is the only time you would need to visit a police station to resolve the ambiguity through fingerprints.
+The application is entirely online, directly through the Toronto Police Services website.
+The cost is only $20 for a check that is good for two years, and is transferable among many other organizations.
+Of course, if you have already been cleared, we accept this too.

 We know it's an additional step to take when signing up to coach, but we hope it's smooth and painless and won't prevent you from offering to engage in such a rewarding experience.
 If you have any comments or questions, we're happy to hear from you through our "Feedback" tab above.